PalmSHIELD Products are Engineered

 • Exposure D applies to flat, unobstructed areas open to wind flowing over open water (excluding shorelines in hurricane-prone regions) for a distance of one mile or more.
 Exposure D includes shorelines in inland waterways, the Great Lakes, coastal areas of California, Oregon, Washington, and Alaska.
 Exposure D from the shoreline a distance of 1,500 feet or 10 times the height of the building or structure.
 Whichever condition is greater.

-PalmSHIELD recognizes the need for architectural screening to be engineered to meet the specific ASCE standards.
+PalmSHIELD recognizes the need for architectural screen fencing and wall to be engineered to meet the specific ASCE standards.
 Our engineering group not only provide a full line of products engineered to meet the basic 120 mph ASCE standard but product designs to meet the more stringent 150 mph standards.
 Our designers have teamed with licensed structural engineers to set design parameters for material selection and design to provide screening options that comply with below design criteria.

 If you determine your site resides within this zone and meets these exposure and risk category criteria, please communicate these requirements to our estimating and design team.
 They will work together to assure they provide you with the selected screening in compliance with the required ASCE wind load requirement.
 Please note that all wind load compliant products will state the respective compliance on any system proposals and design drawings.
 If you do not see your required wind load requirements on these documents your screening system may not be compliant.